rajsureshpanda/Shopping-Cart-Website/README.md

 # Shopping-Cart-Website
-This is an online Electronic product shopping website where the customers can buy various brands of smart phones.
+This is an online Electronic product shopping website where customers can buy various brands of smartphones.
-Developers :  1) Raj Suresh Panda
-              2) S Keerthan
+Developers : 1) Raj Suresh Panda 2) S Keerthan